Dhruvish09/ProDeck/DEPLOYMENT.md

 ### Common Issues

 1. **Build fails**: Check the Actions tab for error details
-2. **Deployment fails**: Verify your secrets are correctly configured
+2. **Deployment fails**: Verify GitHub Pages is set to "GitHub Actions" source
 3. **Page not updating**: GitHub Pages can take a few minutes to update
+4. **Permission errors**: The workflow now uses proper permissions for Pages deployment

 ### Checking Status

 - View workflow runs in the Actions tab
-- Check deployment status in your platform's dashboard
+- Check deployment status in Settings → Pages
 - Monitor build logs for any errors
+- Look for the green checkmark indicating successful deployment

 ## Security Notes

 - Never commit sensitive information like API tokens
 - Use GitHub Secrets for all sensitive configuration
+- The workflow uses minimal required permissions
 - Regularly rotate your deployment tokens

 ## Support

 If you encounter issues:
 1. Check the Actions tab for detailed error logs
-2. Verify your secrets are correctly configured
+2. Verify your GitHub Pages source is set to "GitHub Actions"
-3. Ensure your platform-specific setup is complete
+3. Ensure your repository has the correct permissions
+4. The workflow now uses official GitHub Actions for better reliability